jmorales2012/AwwPaper/README.md

 Daily Wallpaper

 Pulls the top post from reddit.com/r/earthporn every 24 hours and sets the picture as your desktop background.
+It has been verified to run on Windows 10.

 Program will pull top post from reddit.com/r/earthporn/top and set as background image anytime it is run.